stephaniedlp/todolist/README.md

 # todolist
-To do list  for Frontend Course
+To do list using Javascript , Mockup Api , html & SCSS for Frontend Course

 <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<